 David Jenkins is an active and dedicated board member at Partners For Peace.
 He is past president of the board and currently chairs the Fund Development Committee, whose main goal is to raise funds to expand programming.

-David F. Jenkins Is a Financial Advisor at Salinas Valley Financial Services, a financial advisory practice of Ameriprise financial services, LL.C.
+David F. Jenkins Is a Financial Advisor at Salinas Valley Financial Services.
 With over 20 years of experience in finance, he brings a thoughtful approach to the organizations fundraising activities.